In this tutorial, you will learn how to how to change the background color in Photoshop (fast & easy)!

 Refine the Selection Edges with Select and Mask

-With the Quick Selection tool active, head over to the Options bar and click on the Select and Mask button to continue fine-tuning the mask.
+With the Quick Selection tool active, head to the Options bar and click on the Select and Mask button to continue fine-tuning the mask.

 Set the View option as Black & White so you can easily see the contrast between the background and the subject.